Acsigen/sysadmin-playground/Linux/Procedures/optimise-nginx.md

   ```

   By default NGINX uses HTTP/1.0 for connections to upstream servers and accordingly adds the `Connection: close` header to the requests that it forwards to the servers.
 The result is that each connection gets closed when the request completes, despite the presence of the `keepalive` directive in the `upstream{}` block.

+## The `proxy_buffering off` Directive

+Proxy buffering means that NGINX stores the response from a server in internal buffers as it comes in, and doesn’t start sending data to the client until the entire response is buffered.
+Buffering helps to optimize performance with slow clients.

+When proxy buffering is disabled, NGINX buffers only the first part of a server’s response before starting to send it to the client, in a buffer that by default is one memory page in size (4 KB or 8 KB depending on the operating system).
+This is usually just enough space for the response header.
+NGINX then sends the response to the client synchronously as it receives it, forcing the server to sit idle as it waits until NGINX can accept the next response segment.

+Setting the `proxy_buffering off` might reduce the latency experienced by clients, but the effect is negligible while the side effects are numerous: with proxy buffering disabled, rate limiting and caching don’t work even if configured, performance suffers, and so on.

 ## Sources